themakers/identity/README.md

   	// STEP THREE
   	publicIdentityMux, _ := idenSvc.Register() // by calling Register method we get the multiplexer with handling all of identity enpoints

-  	var chain = BeforeFunc(publicIdentityMux, cookieName)
+  	var chain = onCookieMiddleware(publicIdentityMux, cookieName)

   	apiMux := http.NewServeMux() // creating the root multiplexer